 - gathers a diverse community of learners;

-- delivers academic instruction in the liberal arts and sciences and professional preparation at both undergraduate and graduate levels;
+- delivers academic instruction in the liberal arts and sciences and professional preparation at both undergraduate and graduate levels through traditional, extended campus, and online programs;

 - transfers to students the vast body of knowledge and values accumulated over the ages;